The Golfito Rain

 Foundation has a list of

-people willing to sell their properties to the Foundation at a very
+people willing to sell their properties to the

 reasonable price.